 Planning in the City of Racine

-Beyond the big picture aspects of planning, implementing the City’s goals involves working with citizens and business owners, one on one, on a daily basis.
+Beyond the big picture aspects of planning, implementing the city’s goals involves daily, one-on-one interaction between citizens and business ownerers.
 Planning staff can help you determine appropriate locations for your business, if any permits or licenses may be needed, and if any committee or commission action needs to occur on your way to getting up and running.
-Get in touch to discuss your business plan with us.
+Get in touch with us to discuss your business plan.

 This guide was developed to be used in conjunction with the Build Up Racine website.
-It covers things such as licensing, building and other permits, City grant programs and who to contact regarding your project.
-We encourage you to use this resource and also to get in touch with staff to discuss how to successfully navigate the review processes and keep your project moving forward.
+It covers information such as licensing, building and other permits, city grant programs and who to contact regarding your project.
+We encourage you to use this resource and get in touch with staff to discuss how to successfully navigate the review processes and keep your project moving forward.

 Adopted City Plans

 The City of Racine has adopted several citywide and area specific plans to guide the development of the city.
 Below are links to a number of the plans and guidelines adopted by the City of Racine.
 The subarea plans work in conjunction with the citywide Comprehensive Plan to provide a framework for development within the city.

 Design Review Districts

 Several areas of the city have been designated as design review districts which have standards that differ from the standards of the Zoning Ordinance.
 Development in these districts generally require additional levels of building exterior or site design review.
 Depending on the district, this review may be completed by staff or it may have to go before a committee.
 Funding may be available for exterior building improvements through the various Business Improvement Districts (BIDs) or the city’s Facade Grant programs.

 Specific information regarding the design review districts is listed below: